Free Learning Programs

 Coursera is an online learning platform where universities host online, self-paced courses.
 The platform offers an array of available online courses, specializations, degrees aids, certificates, and master track classes.
 The levels of the courses range from beginner to advanced.
 The site is free to join, and they collaborate with over 200 companies and organizations to create a wholesome educational experience for all ages and backgrounds.

-Jamaica Center for Arts & Learning presents a free “pop-up” class which is available online to artistic youth through Youtube.
-The classes are free and vary depending on subjects such as songwriting, music theory, and rhythm.
-Students have the ability to stay active and creative whilst streaming #jcalPOPUPclasses online.
+Jamaica Center for Arts & Learning offers classes that are free and vary depending on subjects such as songwriting, music theory, and rhythm.
 The multidisciplinary arts center has a mission to offer the community educationally accessible programs.

 Future Music Moguls is a program created by New York University providing a free 14-week educational workshop program for interested music business high school freshmen to juniors.
 The program is free and the application includes a reference letter, and GPA from the attending school.
 Students unveil and learn about the creative process ventured focusing on musicality and behind the scenes business decision-making skills too.
 The ideal candidate has an interest in music, high academic achievement, teamwork ethic, and willingness to explore.